dghm-genomics/docker-workshop-braunschweig/README.md

 In order to get the Docker image up and running you need the following equipment and skills:

-*  A computer with a 64-bit operating system with at least 8 GB of RAM.
+*  Access to a computer with a 64-bit operating system with at least 8 GB of RAM.
 Please see the [installation section](#install-docker) to learn about the supported operating systems.
+You need to have administrator privileges in order to install Docker.
+*  Basic knowledge of the Linux shell.
+If you need a refresher, please visit [Learning the shell](http://linuxcommand.org/lc3_learning_the_shell.php).
+The most important commands you need are those for [navigation and file manipulation](http://linuxcommand.org/lc3_lts0050.php)

 ## Questions